-If you have a question about New Jersey Guardianships, please fill out the contact form to the right, call us at 973-379-2444 (Ext.
-5), or email Alec Borenstein, Esq., directly at email@example.com.
+If you have a question about New Jersey Guardianships, please fill out the contact form to the right, call us at 973-379-2444.

 Getting in touch

-Borenstein, McConnell & Calpin, P.C. is a Wills & Estate Planning law firm serving Central and Northern New Jersey, as well as New York City.
+Borenstein, McConnell & Calpin, P.C. is a Business & Estate Planning law firm serving Central and Northern New Jersey, as well as New York City.
 We strive not only to give you a great client experience, but to become your trusted adviser for life.
-To reach Alec, please send an email to firstname.lastname@example.org.
+To reach Erin, please send an email to email@example.com.

 155 Morris Avenue, Suite 201